What are key B2B marketing unit economics?

 How do you calculate CAC payback period for B2B companies?

 CAC payback period calculation equals client Acquisition Cost divided by monthly recurring revenue per client times gross margin.
 Example: $10,000 CAC divided by $2,000 monthly revenue times 80% margin equals 6.25 months.
-This shows when you recover acquisition investments and can reinvest in growth.
+The number shows when you recover acquisition investments and can reinvest in growth.

 What costs should be included in B2B CAC calculations?

 Include all marketing spend, sales team costs with benefits, sales tools and technology, plus allocated overhead for marketing and sales operations.
 Exclude post-sale costs like client success or product development.
-Use fully-loaded costs including benefits and overhead, not just base salaries or advertising spend.
+Use fully-loaded costs that account for benefits and overhead.
+Base salaries or advertising spend alone won't cut it.

 How do you handle multi-touch attribution in CAC calculations?